MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Experiments

-\textbf{Compositional robustness.} A challenging task many image synthesis models struggle with is image composition.
-DMs and, in particular, SD often fail to correctly compose the objects and attributes specified in the text prompt. \model, on the other hand, behaves robustly with respect to well-documented challenges in compositional generation \cite{chefer2023attend, feng2022training} as we show in Fig.~\ref{fig:composition_stable}.
-To confirm its compositional robustness, we empirically evaluated a new benchmark, Multimodal Concept Conjunction 250 (MCC-250).
-It is built on a subset of the Concept Conjunction 500 (CC-500) benchmark \cite{feng2022training}.
+\model, on the other hand, behaves robustly with respect to challenges in compositional generation as shown in Fig.~\ref{fig:composition_stable}.
+For evaluation, we propose a new benchmark, Multimodal Concept Conjunction 250 (MCC-250)\footnote{We make the MCC-250 benchmark available at \url{https://huggingface.co/datasets/AIML-TUDA/MCC-250}}.
+It builds on a subset of the Concept Conjunction 500 (CC-500) benchmark \cite{feng2022training}.
 CC-500 contains 500 text prompts of the pattern "a red apple and a yellow banana", textually describing two objects with respective attributes.
 For half of those prompts, we curated a set of images for each object, enabling multimodal prompting, i.e. the textual description is interleaved with a visual reference.
 For the new MCC-250 benchmark, we present a human evaluation of SD, Composable Diffusion \cite{liu2022Compositional} and \model~in Tab.~\ref{tab:mcc250}.
 Note that all approaches use the same image generation module.
-Further, \model~employs multimodal prompts (text and image) compared to text-only.
+For \model~we evaluate multimodal prompts (text and image) as well as text-only.

-On this complex task, \model~clearly outperforms both baseline models.
-It almost doubles the portion of images containing both objects with correct colors compared to the baselines.
+On this complex task, \model~clearly outperforms both baseline models, almost doubling the portion of images containing both objects with correct colors.
 Successful compositions once again emphasize the capacity of multimodal prompting in \model.
+Importantly, the observed performance improvement originates from the multimodality of inputs, as the success rate on text-only inputs remains comparable.
 Surprisingly, Composable Diffusion performs slightly worse than SD for image composition.
 The resulting images frequently display strange blends of the two objects rather than capturing them as distinct entities.
 We provide further details on the user study in App~\ref{app:user_study}.